-They call Warren Buffett the sage of Wall Street because he is the most successful investor ever.
-His core advice for investing is this: “Be fearful when others are bold, be bold when others are fearful“.
-The wonderful part of this advice is that it applies to life in general.
-It parallels chapter 73’s ‘He who is fearless in being bold will meet with his death; He who is fearless in being timid will stay alive.
+They call Warren Buffett the sage of Wall Street because he is a most successful investor.
+His chief advice for investing is this: “Be fearful when others are bold, be bold when others are fearful”.
+Obviously, this advice frequently applies to life in general.
+It parallels chapter 73’s He who is fearless in being bold will meet with his death; He who is fearless in being timid will stay alive.

-Couplets and the Co-generating Principle(1) is another way to apply correlations to practical matters similar to Warren Buffett’s advice.
+Couplets and the Co-generating Principle(1) is another way to apply Correlations to practical matters similar to Warren Buffett’s advice.
 One advantage of the Couplets is that they peel away various issues pertaining to one’s approach to life.
 For starters, consider how Couplets deal with Buffett’s advice:

 Boldness evolves forth into MEEKNESS as it contends, yet MEEKNESS revolves back to boldness as it BOWS DOWN; hence, contend within the MEEKNESS, yet BOW DOWN within the boldness.